amir04lm26/STM8/STM8S105K4/With unknown library/GPIO/1/ReadMe.md

-# About This Repo
+# About This
-This is library source code for STM8S mirco-controller.
+This is usage of stm8 mirco-controller's library.

 # About me
-I am an embedded software engineer, work on appliance field.
+I am an embedded & web software engineer.